 When I was 27, I found a spot on my chest that looked like a little pimple.
 After a few months it turned into a dry pink patch of skin the size of a pencil eraser.
 While still not thinking too much of it, I thought it best to go to the dermatologist and get it checked out.
 When the biopsy came back as basal cell carcinoma, I was completely shocked.
 It felt like the wind got knocked out of me.
 I couldn’t believe that at that age, as young as I was, I had skin cancer.
-A few months after my surgery at Roswell Park Cancer Institute, the little scar on my chest turned hypertrophic.
+A few months after my surgery at Roswell Park Comprehensive Cancer Center, the little scar on my chest turned hypertrophic.
 I ended up having to get steroid injections to reduce the swelling and laser treatments to lighten the color.
 My doctor gave me the option of having a laser remove the scar, but I decided against it.
 I wanted to show it to friends and family as a reminder of the potential consequences of excessive tanning, and that cancer can happen to anyone.

 Ever since my bout with skin cancer, I’m constantly living in fear.
 My diagnosis has changed the way that I spend my time outdoors.
 Living in California, the proximity to beaches and abundance of outdoor activities sometimes makes things difficult, but I take a very different approach now.
 I have to make sure to wear a hat, dark clothes, and apply sunscreen every few hours when I spend time outside.
 I find myself constantly checking my skin and dreading that every mole I find is skin cancer.
 For the past four years, I’ve been going in for semi-annual check-ups.
 I’ve had numerous pre-cancerous lesions, called actinic keratosis, removed from my body in that time.
 This is something that I am going to have to deal with for the rest of my life.